alalwani1/option_chain_analysis/README.md

 You should have installed node and npm in your machine.

 ## How to run this project:
 After cloning his project in your local workspace.
-Go inside of option_chain_analysis folder abd run below command: npm install
+Go inside of option_chain_analysis folder and run below command:

+ npm install

 and run below command also:

  npm start

 now go to your browser and paste the below given URL: http://localhost:3000